Dance4Life: History

-As of May 2006, DJ Tiësto is the official worldwide ambassador for the dance4life foundation.
+In May 2006, DJ Tiësto became the official worldwide ambassador for the dance4life foundation.
 He recorded a track with Maxi Jazz (of Faithless) of the same name.
 The song peaked for five weeks in the Dutch Singles Chart, peaking at number five in Belgium, six in Finland and also charting in the UK and Germany.

 In 2009 supermodel Doutzen Kroes became an ambassador.
-She visited dance4life projects in Tanzania, The United States, The Netherlands and Thailand and raised money through auctions for dance4life.
+She visited projects in Tanzania, the United States, the Netherlands and Thailand and raised money through auctions.